Exotic G_2-manifolds: Orthogonal matching

 In particular, we can apply this to find perpendicular matchings among the 53 types of Fanos of Picard rank 1 and 2.
 However, we ignore \#1 in the list of rank 2 Fanos, since that does not have an associated Fano-type building block.
-Given one of the 1378 unordered pairs $\sff_+$, $\sff_-$ among the other 52 deformation types, we carry out following procedure: \begin{itemize} \item Apply \cite[Theorem 1.12.4]{nikulin79} to find a primitive embedding $N_+ \perp N_- \subset L$. \item Apply Proposition \ref{prop:match} to find a matching between some $Y_\pm \in \sff_\pm$ with the given configuration $N_+, N_- \subset L$. \item Apply Proposition \ref{prop:block} to produce a pair of Fano-type building blocks with a perpendicular matching. \item Apply Theorem \ref{thm:g2glue} to construct a twisted connected sum \gtmfd{} $M$. \end{itemize} Now Theorem \ref{thm:tcs_H} shows that $M$ is 2-connected, with $H^4(M)$ torsion-free, and
+Given one of the 1378 unordered pairs $\sff_+$, $\sff_-$ among the other 52 deformation types, we carry out the following procedure: \begin{itemize} \item Apply \cite[Theorem 1.12.4]{nikulin79} to find a primitive embedding into $L$ of the perpendicular direct sum $N_+ \perp N_-$. \item Apply Proposition \ref{prop:match} to find a matching between some $Y_\pm \in \sff_\pm$ with the given configuration $N_+, N_- \subset L$. \item Apply Proposition \ref{prop:block} to produce a pair of Fano-type building blocks with a perpendicular matching. \item Apply Theorem \ref{thm:g2glue} to construct a twisted connected sum \gtmfd{} $M$. \end{itemize} Now Theorem \ref{thm:tcs_H} shows that $M$ is 2-connected, with $H^4(M)$ torsion-free, and

-Proposition \ref{prop:p1y} implies that $d(M)$, the greatest divisor of $p_M$, is the greatest common divisor of $\bar c_2(Z_+)$ and $\bar c_2(Z_-)$, while Corollary \ref{cor:perp0} shows that $\EK(M) = 0$.
+Proposition \ref{prop:p1y} implies that $d(M)$, the greatest divisor of $p_M$, equals the greatest common divisor of $\pi_! c_2(Z_+)$ and $\pi_! c_2(Z_-)$, while Corollary \ref{cor:perp0} shows that $\EK(M) = 0$.
 Thus all the classifying diffeo\-morphism invariants of $M$ can be determined from the data in Tables \ref{table:species1} and \ref{table:blocks}.

 Table \ref{table:perp} lists the invariants of the 1378 twisted connected sums obtained this way.
 A total of 131 different 2-connected manifolds are realised, with 60 different values of $b_3(M)$.
 For comparison, twisted connected sums involving only rank 1 Fanos realise 82 different manifolds, and 46 different values of $b_3(M)$ \cite[Table 3]{g2m}.